Jejiey/DAQ-Technical-Assessment/brainstorming.md

     - I'm assuming I dont need to send it to the ui but will revisit

 6) Moving onto task #3
-    - for some reason vscode hates react and marks all as errors but everything still works so ?
+    - for some reason vscode hates react and marks all as errors but everything still works
     - locate definition of the temp value through f12
     - just used if else for it